googleapis/python-bigquery-pandas/docs/index.rst

 using SQL-like queries.
 Result sets are parsed into a :class:`pandas.DataFrame` with a shape and data types derived from the source table.
 Additionally, DataFrames can be inserted into new BigQuery tables or appended to existing tables.

-The canonical version of this documentation can always be found on the `googleapis.dev pangas-gbq site
+Note:  The canonical version of this documentation can always be found on the `googleapis.dev pangas-gbq site
 <https://googleapis.dev/python/pandas-gbq/latest/index.html>`__.